DISTANCE FROM CRYSTAL FLY SHOP TO:

 JAKE MCKITTRICK is an important figure in the Colorado fly fishing scene and we are excited

-to have him back on our guide staff for the 2016 season.
-Jake is a product rep for Ross Reels, Scott Rods, Montana Fly
+to have him back on our guide staff part time for the 2018 season.
+Jake is a product rep for Ross Reels, Scott

 DAVID JOHNSON knew from a young age that fishing was the road to fame